alfonso-villegas/Absenteeism/README.md

 ### Spark Streaming:
 Snatch is a tool that allows companies to identify customer acquisition opportunities in real-time by analysing Twitter data.
 We spot your competitors’ unsatisfied customers and generate insights immediately, so that you can approach them in a timely manner.
 Tweets are ingested from Twitter's API, filtered and analyzed (sentiment analysis) using Spark Streaming and Spark SQL in real-time.

+### Spark:
+Big Data Analytics: Dataframe manipulation and aggregations using PySpark and Spark SQL for two different projects, Flight Delay Analysis on USA airports, and World Bank Contracts Analysis.

+### Time Series Forecast in R:
+Forecasting a given Time Series using Seasonal Auto-Regressive Integrated Moving Average (SARIMA) models coded in R. I created two different models, and provided pretty accurate predictions for both of them.